cisagov/ScubaGear/baselines/powerplatform.md

 ## 1. Creation of Power Platform Environments

-By default, any user in the Azure Active Directory (AAD) Tenant can create additional environments.
+By default, any user in the Azure Active Directory (Azure AD) Tenant can create additional environments.
 Enabling these controls will restrict the creation of new environments to users with the following admin roles: Global admins, Dynamics 365 admins, and Power Platform admins.

 ### Policies